asplesa/Childcare-finderMS2/README.md

 **Expansion of the search filter**

-Currently, users can choose between a list of childcare providers.
-In future this functionality could be expanded to include a search filter where users could filter based on the type of care they need and all locations with this type could be displayed on the map, along with a pop-up showing more details.
+Currently, users can choose between three types of childcare providers.
+In future this functionality could be expanded to include the providers contact details so parents could get in touch with them directly.

 **Creation of a mailing list database**